LoveHacker14377/LOVE-PHISH/README.md

 It only demonstrates "how phishing works".
 You shall not misuse the information to gain unauthorized access to someones social media.
 However you may try out this at your own risk.

-### Love💔Phish tool is a phishing tool created specifically for Instagram.
+### Love 💔 Phish tool is a phishing tool created specifically for Instagram.
 What makes this tool superior to others?

-1) Love💔Phish accepts login attempts only if the correct username and password are entered.
+1) Love 💔 Phish accepts login attempts only if the correct username and password are entered.

 2) It steals cookies, allowing direct access to accounts with two-factor authentication enabled (provided the correct two-factor authentication code is also entered).
 It supports all types of two-factor authentication methods.